“Free Walking Tours” Explained and Reviewed

 How “Free Walking Tours” Work

-You find information about them probably through a google search.
+You can find information about them probably through a google search.
 You’ll possibly sign up or just show up, and a guide will meet you and about 20-30 other walking travelers.
-After sorting folks by language; English is always available; the guide then leads you through town.
+After sorting folks by language; English is usually available; the guide then leads you through town.
 You’ll learn some history and possibly stop at some local vendors.
 The tours last about 2-3 hours.
 At the end you’ll tip the guide based on your own judgment of the value of the tour.
 I usually tip $8-15 per person.
+Local economies will vary.

 I recommend that you do a Free Walking Tour as soon as you arrive to a city.
 It will give you a nice layout of the best things to do in a city, and it will set you up for the rest of the time you’re visiting.

 Here’s my Free Walking Tour Review, focusing on Cusco, Quito, Moscow, and Iceland.

 I love the idea of “free” walking tours, and I hate the word, “free.”
 I adore that there are wonderful locals who want to share their towns with travelers by way of walking.

 There is simply no better way to connect with an area than by walking, especially when a local joins you.

 The problem with “free” is that it implies there in no value to the information that the guide compiles.
 Frankly, the guided info is probably the most valuable information I get when I travel.
 There’s nothing like getting the inside scoop from someone who walks a community.